fablabnk/LaserCutLampMaking/README.md

 Whichever method you choose, you should export the final model in .stl format, ready to be imported to Blender to slice.

-Note: pay special attention to the wall thickness of your object.
+Note: Pay special attention to the wall thickness of your object.
 Too thick and light won't easily get through, too thin and your lamp will be too flimsy

 # Slicing Using Blender and the Laser Slicer Plugin